kiith-sa/ICE/docsrc/modding_reference/component_visual.rst

 Visual component
 ================

-A visual component (struct VisualComponent in D code) determines how an entity is displayed.
+A visual component determines how an entity is displayed.
 Without a visual component, an entity is invisible.

 When defining or overriding components of an entity, a visual component is specified by filename specifying visual component file.
 Visual data is quite